loading

 </NewTable.Body>

-NewTable.VirtualWrapper is the container and context provider that will allow NewTable and its child components to know they're being rendered in a virtualized environment and adjust their styles accordingly.
+NewTable.VirtualWrapper is the container and context provider that will allow NewTable and its child components to adjust their styles for virtualized rendering.

 return (